-If you received an Italian government pension, the Italian government authorities will send you an Article 10 letter (previously known as an Article 17 letter) each year giving you an estimate of the amount of pension income you will receive, and the amount that you contributed towards your pension.
-If you are unable to work out your deductible amount, you will need to complete a Request for a determination of the deductible amount of UPP of a foreign pension or annuity.
+If you received an Italian government pension, the Italian government authorities will send you an Article 10 letter each year giving you an estimate of the amount of pension income you will receive, and the amount that you contributed towards your pension.
+If you are unable to work out your deductible amount, you will need to complete a Request for a determination of the deductible amount of UPP of a foreign pension or annuity (NAT 16543).